poacosta/literary-finder/README.md

-# The Literary Finder
+# The Literary Finder 📖🔍

 **A Multi-Agent System for Deep Literary Discovery**

-The Literary Finder is an advanced AI-powered system that transforms how readers discover and connect with authors.
+The Literary Finder is an AI-powered system that transforms how readers discover and connect with authors.
 It leverages a multi-agent architecture to provide deep, contextual, and personalized narratives about your favorite writers.

 ---